Jmcgee01125/QuickSuite/QuickCompress/README.txt

 	UseWebm - Uses webm/VP9 instead of mp4/x264 by default.
 Takes longer to encode, but has superior compression at low bitrates (default: 0).
 		Useful if you're commonly encoding long videos and trying to fit it into a small filesize without giant compression blocks.
-		Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4
+		Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4 UseNVENC - Uses the nvenc encoder on the GPU instead of a CPU encoder.
+MUCH faster, but not available for all systems (default: 1).
+		QuickCompress runs a check when starting if UseNVENC=1.
+This takes a couple seconds, but prevents crashing.